mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 \sigma^2 = \frac{\displaystyle\sum_{i=1}^{m}(x_i - \mu)^2} {m}
 {/$$}

 We calculate the parameters of {$$}\mu{/$$} and {$$} \sigma ^2{/$$} for each feature.
-A bell shaped distribution in two dimensions is easy to visualize as is an inverted bowl shape in three dimentions.
+A bell shaped distribution in two dimensions is easy to visualize as is an inverted bowl shape in three dimensions.
 What if we have many features?
 Well, the math works and don't worry about not being able to picture it in your mind.

 ## AnomalyDetection Utility Class